AdvaithGS/Astrobot/README.md

 ## Creator

-This bot has been created with blood, sweat and tears by Advaith GS, a 16 year old with an identity crisis.
+This bot has been created with blood, sweat and tears by Advaith GS, a class 11 student :/.

 Find me on: https://advaithgs.repl.co <br>
 Discord: `AdvaithGS#6700` <br>